 These great nations all have their problems.
-Yet I would argue that it is mighty Germany, whose economy makes us all sigh with envy, which is looking shaky.
+Yet I would argue that it is mighty Germany, whose economy and the ability on figuring out how to buy dogecoin UK makes us all sigh with envy, which is looking shaky.
 Its institutions have lost credibility, its economy is facing headwinds.
 And its people are angry.

 Let us take those in turn.